-‘Atheist’: The word atheist is used to describe somebody who does not believe in a god.
-Knowing somebody is an atheist does not tell you much more about their wider beliefs or worldview.
-Many atheists will hold a humanist approach to life, but some will not.
+‘Atheist’: The word ‘atheist’ is used to describe somebody who does not believe in a god.
+Such an absence of belief is not a position of faith, but is typically based on their seeing no good or persuasive evidence or reason to believe in a god or gods.
+Knowing somebody is an atheist, however, does not tell you more about their wider beliefs, values, or worldview.
+Many atheists will have a humanist approach to life, but some will not.
 Some people who consider themselves to have a religious identity (e.g. Jewish or Anglican), perhaps for family or cultural reasons, are also atheists because they do not believe in a god.

-‘Agnostic’: This word is sometimes used to describe somebody who cannot decide whether they believe in a god or not.
-However, the original use of the word was to describe somebody who believes we cannot know for certain whether a god exists or not.
+‘Agnostic’: The word ‘agnostic’ is sometimes used to describe somebody who cannot decide whether they believe in a god or not.
+They are perhaps ‘sitting on the fence’.
+However, the original use of the word was to describe somebody who believes we cannot know for certain whether a god exists or not, and that is the sense in which many non-religious people use it today.

 Some people describe themselves as both agnostic and atheist.
-They accept we cannot know for certain whether a god exists or not (it’s impossible to prove that something does not exist), but they choose not to believe in one and live their lives accordingly.
+They accept that we cannot know for certain whether a god exists or not (it’s impossible to prove that something does not exist), but they do not believe in one and live their lives accordingly.

 ‘Secularist’: The word ‘secularism’ was historically used to describe a non-religious worldview, and non-religious people and worldviews are still sometimes described as ‘secular’.
 However, the word today is normally used to describe a political position on how society and the state should be organised.
 Someone who supports secularism is a ‘secularist’.
 Humanists will typically be secularists, but so will many religious people.